 Having a better picture of your mouth enables your dentist to give you better treatment.
-The state-of-the-art offices at K Street Dental & Orthodontic Group in Washington, D.C., and Gaithersburg, Maryland, use cone-beam computed tomography (CBCT) scans so that their dentists can get a detailed, 3D view of your mouth and give you the best treatment possible.
+The state-of-the-art offices at K Street Dental & Orthodontic Group in Washington, D.C. use cone-beam computed tomography (CBCT) scans so that their dentists can get a detailed, 3D view of your mouth and give you the best treatment possible.
 To learn more about how a CBCT scan gets you better dental treatment, schedule a consultation today by calling the office or booking a visit online.

 A cone-beam computed tomography (CBCT) scanner is a device that takes a 3D image of your mouth.
 With a CBCT scan, your dentist at K Street Dental & Orthodontic Group gets a precise picture of everything inside your mouth, including your teeth, soft tissues, nerve pathways, oral bones, and airway.